 There are several major airports near the British Virgin Islands which act as hubs for onward travel to both Tortola, BVI and Virgin Gorda, BVI.
 San Juan (SJU) and St. Thomas (STT) are major international airports for North American carriers while St. Martin (SXM) and Antigua (ANU) are major Caribbean destinations for many European carriers.

-Many charter carriers and US carriers fly direct to St. Thomas, USVI.
-WestJet, American/US Air, Jet Blue, AirTran/Southwest, Air Canada, Continental-United, Lufthansa/Condor and many other regularly scheduled, charter and discount North American airlines have direct flights to SJU and SXM.
-Many European carriers also land at San Juan with direct British Airlines service to Antigua from London UK.
+Many charter carriers and US carriers fly direct to St. Thomas, USVI, WestJet, American/US Air, Jet Blue, AirTran/Southwest, Air Canada, Continental-United, Lufthansa/Condor and many other regularly scheduled, charter and discount North American airlines have direct flights to SJU and SXM.
+Many European carriers also land at San Juan and British Airlines has direct service to Antigua from London UK.

 Once in San Juan, St. Thomas, St. Martin or Antigua there are a number of smaller scheduled and charter carriers to get you to the BVI's.
-LIAT flies throughout the Caribbean so if you are on any of the other islands you can get to BVI without going to San Juan.
-LIAT, Cape Air, Air Sunshine and at the moment, American Eagle, fly from San Juan into Tortola.
-Note: American Eagle/AA is undergoing restructuring at the time of writing and travelers should be careful in using this carrier as flights are due to stop in the near future.
+Seaborne Airlines and LIAT fly throughout the Caribbean so if you are on any of the other islands you can get to BVI without going to San Juan.
+Seaborne, LIAT, Cape Air, and Air Sunshine, fly from San Juan into Tortola.
+Note: American Eagle/AA is still undergoing restructuring at the time of writing and travelers should be careful in using this carrier as flights are subject to frequent changes or outright cancellation.

-We advise flying in to Virgin Gorda airport (VIJ) with Air Sunshine or Seaborne Airlines from San Juan or alternatively flying with Cape Air, LIAT or Seaborne into Tortola and then taking the North Sound Express Ferry over to Virgin Gorda and landing at Spanish Town (also known as "the Valley").
+If you are coming from North America we advise flying into Virgin Gorda airport (VIJ) with Air Sunshine or Seaborne Airlines from San Juan or alternatively flying with Cape Air, LIAT or Seaborne into Tortola and then taking the North Sound Express Ferry over to Virgin Gorda and landing at Spanish Town (also known as "the Valley").
+Flights landing in the morning to mid afternoon are able to use daylight flight regulations to land at Virgin Gorda.
+Flights landing in Tortola may come in during the daylight or night time.

 Scheduled Daily Flights to Virgin Gorda: At the moment Air Sunshine and Seaborne are the only scheduled airlines landing at the Virgin Gorda air strip, however the strip is open to charter flights on one of the various charter carriers in the Caribbean - see below.